jimbrig/KaaS/0-Slipbox/Property Casualty Data Model.md

 ## Overview

-PCDM is a [[Python Package - SQLAlchemy|SQLAlchemy]] implementation of [Object Management Group's Property Casualty Data Model](https://www.omg.org/spec/PC/About-PC/).
+PCDM is a [[3-Resources/Tools/Python/Python Packages 1/Python Package - SQLAlchemy|SQLAlchemy]] implementation of [Object Management Group's Property Casualty Data Model](https://www.omg.org/spec/PC/About-PC/).

 The [[Property Casualty Data Model]] is a [[Relational Databases|relational database]] schema that closely resembles the backend of an insurance company.